ruchirlives/ragstack-astradb/customizations/welcome/guest.md

-#### VC Impact
+#### Help
-Please enter your queries about VC Impact here.
+Please enter your queries here.
-It will analyse the relationships list and use OpenAI GPT to deliver an analysis.
+It will use OpenAI GPT to deliver an analysis on your data.

 ---